salehhashemi1992/laravel-configurable-cache/README.md

 ```

 ## Default configuration
-You can change these configurations in your cache.php config file:
+You can change these configurations in your configurable-cache.php config file:

     'configs' => [
         'default' => [